phan/phan/README.md

 Phan depends on PHP 7.1+ with the [php-ast](https://github.com/nikic/php-ast) extension (1.0.1+) and supports analyzing PHP version 7.0-7.4 syntax.
 Installation instructions for php-ast can be found [here](https://github.com/nikic/php-ast#installation).
+(Phan can be used without php-ast by using the CLI option `--allow-polyfill-parser`, but there are slight differences in the parsing of doc comments)

 * **Alternative Installation Methods**<br />
   See [Getting Started](https://github.com/phan/phan/wiki/Getting-Started) for alternative methods of using